tethysplatform/tethys/docs/tethys_sdk/jobs.rst

 Jobs Table Gizmo
 ----------------
 The Jobs Table Gizmo facilitates job management through the web interface and is designed to be used in conjunction with the Job Manager.
 It can be configured to list any of the properties of the jobs, and will automatically update the job status.
 It also can provide a list of actions that can be done on the a job.
 In addition to several build-in actions (including run, delete, viewing job results, etc.), developers can also create custom actions to include in the actions dropdown list.
+Note that while none of the built-in actions are asynchronous on any of the built-in `Job Types`_, the Jobs Table supports both synchronous and asynchronous actions.
+Custom actions or the built-in actions of custom job types may be asynchronous.
 The following code sample shows how to use the job manager to populate the jobs table:

 ::